Azure/LAMP/docs/SslCert.md

 # SSL Certificate Management

-A valid SSL (TLS) certificate should be used with your domain name for the Moodle site to be deployed using the templates.
+A valid SSL (TLS) certificate should be used with your domain name for the Moodle/LAMP site to be deployed using the templates.
 By default, the templates will configure the HTTPS server with a self-signed SSL server certificate/private key, which can be manually changed with your own valid SSL server certificate/private key after the deployment.

-If you'd like to configure the Moodle cluster (to be deployed) with your own domain and your valid SSL server certificate/private key, then you can do so by utilizing [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and configuring the related template parameters as described below.
+If you'd like to configure the Moodle/LAMP cluster (to be deployed) with your own domain and your valid SSL server certificate/private key, then you can do so by utilizing [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and configuring the related template parameters as described below.
 This support is